 Highlights of recent seasons include solo engagements with the Studio-Orchester Duisburg, the Culver City Chamber Orchestra, the Culver City Symphony Orchestra, and the San Bernardino Symphony Orchestra, as well as recitals with Leung at the Birmingham International Piano Chamber Music Festival, the Royal Birmingham Conservatoire’s November Chamberfest, and at Sophie’s Barn in Banbury, England.
-As chamber musician, Kapoor has performed at the14th Rolandseck-ARP Museum and Krzyżowa-Music Festivals, Prussia Cove Open Chamber Music, and on the Colburn Chamber Music Society with musicians Martin Beaver, Paul Coletti, Friedemann Eichhorn, Clive Greensmith, Konstantin Heidrich, Matthias Kirschnereit, Eckart Runge, and Jean-Yves Thibaudet.
+As chamber musician, Kapoor has performed at the Miesbach Kammermusik Festival, the 14th Rolandseck-ARP Museum Festival, the Krzyżowa-Music Festival, Prussia Cove Open Chamber Music, and on the Colburn Chamber Music Society with musicians Martin Beaver, Paul Coker, Paul Coletti, Friedemann Eichhorn, Clive Greensmith, Konstantin Heidrich, Matthias Kirschnereit, Eckart Runge, and Jean-Yves Thibaudet.

 Kapoor was raised in Phoenix, Arizona where she studied with Dr. Katie McLin and Phoenix Symphony concertmaster Steven Moeckel.
-She received her Bachelor of Music degree and an Artist Diploma from the Colburn Conservatory of Music in Los Angeles where she was a student of renowned pedagogue Robert Lipsett.
-Kapoor is currently pursuing a Konzertexamen certificate studying with violinist Mihaela Martin at the Hochschule für Musik und Tanz Köln and is grateful for additional support and guidance from Alexander Rumpf and Daniel Tong.
+She holds a Bachelor of Music degree and an Artist Diploma from the Colburn Conservatory of Music, where she studied with Robert Lipsett.
+She recently received a Master of Music degree and is currently completing her Konzertexamen with Mihaela Martin at the Hochschule für Musik und Tanz Köln.
+She is grateful for additional support and guidance from Tasmin Little, Alexander Rumpf, and Daniel Tong.